ihtusa/ihtusawebbackup/_posts/2017-07-27-essa-takes-center-stage.md

 published: true
 post_date: 2017-07-27 06:53:27
 ---
-<span style="font-weight: 400;">July 27, 2017 - A new era begins next month as the U.S. Department of Education focuses on a more well-rounded approach to student development under the Every Student Succeeds Act.
-Education leaders are keeping an eye on Washington, D.C. while the DoE works to approve each state’s plan for the first year under ESSA. </span>
+<span style="font-weight: 400;">July 27, 2017 - A new era begins next month as the U.S. Department of Education focuses on a more well-rounded approach to student development under the Every Student Succeeds Act. </span>

 <span style="font-weight: 400;">ESSA becomes the nation’s public education standard with the arrival of the 2017-18 school year.
 Educators have one eye trained on ESSA’s implementation, the other on Congress as it deliberates over the DoE’s 2017-28 budget. </span>